 That was wrong on their part not to inform me.

 Along with the board, all my depression related pins were gone.
 Instantly I had less content on the platform and what followed, less visibility.

-Over the period of less than a week I’ve lost 90% of my traffic.
+Over a period of less than a week, I’ve lost 90% of my traffic.